egison/egison/design/type-pm-compatibility.md

 analysis enforces only this root restriction; it does not classify producer names or contribute matcher capability evidence.

+For a bare top-level definition, indexed references use the ordinary exact/prefix/suffix binding lookup before deciding whether they refer to that definition.
+Thus `def vi_i := [|1, 2, 3|]` followed by `def vi := vi_i` is
+nonrecursive: `vi_i` names a separate indexed binding.
+A reference that falls back to the bare binding, such as `def vi := vi_1` without an indexed `vi` binding, remains recursive.
+References within index expressions are checked as well.

 At a next-matcher slot, an unresolved A variable is committed to `MatcherSlot`, while an unresolved R variable must be committed to `Matcher`.
 The latter value is checked against the slot, but contributes neither